 …OpinionJournal.com (a sister publication of the Wall Street Journal) associate editor Brendan Miniter, in an e-mail to Sawyer, called the WSJ’s first-day coverage bunk.
 “Someone at WSJ should be fired for today’s story.
 Ridiculous,” Miniter wrote.
 A number of people, including comedian Stephen Colbert, wrote Sawyer to say they thought the story had been blown out of proportion.

 (h/t, TPM’s Zachary Roth — a onetime CJR staffer— who updates his post with a comment from the Washington Times’s executive editor, John Soloman, who says the “friendly ground” email came not from the newsroom but from a marketing employee.)

-Wonder who that “Fox News Channel correspondent” might be…Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Wonder who that “Fox News Channel correspondent” might be…Liz Cox Barrett is a writer at CJR.